View Upcoming Events

 Defining Leadership

 Democratizing leadership development means rethinking how we develop and deliver leadership skills and seeing everyone as a leader.
 Most leadership programs I see today focus on competencies by defining what behaviors constitute a leadership attribute like “effective communication,” and use these behaviors as the basis for development.
-Well and good if every position had the same expected outcomes or results.
+It would be good if every position had the same expected outcomes or results.

 Seeing everyone as a leader is not just a squishy platitude; seeing everyone as a leader is a very conscious way to maximize the performance of your entire organization.
-Expecting everyone to master and use leadership skills matched to their job requirements is common sense.
+Expecting everyone to master and use leadership skills that match their job requirements is common sense.
 It takes “leadership” out of the lofty domain of a privileged few and makes it expected of all.

 Author